BrianP490/ATM-Project/README.md

 # ATM-Project
 Created an ATM machine program that simulates the transactions of an everday use case.

-To execute the program, first dowwnload the files.
+To execute the program, first download the files.
 Open a terminal and navigate to the folder.

 Type: